Skip to main content

 Associate Director of Academic Programs I daw038@ucsd.edu

 Dr. Danielle M. Williams is an Associate Teaching Professor and Associate Director of Academic Programs in Eighth College.
-For the past 12 years, she has taught, researched, written, and dreamed about campus-community partnerships.
+For the past 13 years, she has taught, researched, written, and dreamed about the potential of campus-community partnerships.
 Her research examines digital literacies and community engagement, and she is interested in the ways that multimodal texts composed with and for communities can address local priorities and prepare students to create more socially just futures.
 Her work has appeared in Computers and Composition, Composition Studies, Writing on the Edge, and in an edited collection on feminist praxis in composition pedagogies.

-• James Crawford, Ph.D.
+• James Crawford, Ph.D. (he/him/his)

-James Crawford, Ph.D.
+James Crawford, Ph.D. (he/him/his)

 Associate Director of Academic Programs I jacrawfo@ucsd.edu